jnyfah/CuriousX/README.md

 ```

 TODO:
-- [ ] the sun for the toogle theme
+- [ ] the sun for the toggle theme
 - [ ] code line numbers
 - [ ] color code area
 - [ ] being able to scroll when input/output overflows
 - [ ] Clearing previous output when exception occurs ( clear output anytime compile is hit ?)
 - [ ] if output file is not provided create one
 - [ ] what if comment is too long
-- [ ] remove dark mode check pretire for good design
+- [ ] remove dark mode check prettier for good design
+- [ ] writing Unit tests
+- [ ] Translation validation